SRCH2/srch2-ngn/android_prerequisite/README.md

 Currently, it works only for arm chip set.

-When the script finished, you can build the libsrch2-core.so in ../libs/armeabi-v7a by following command
+When the script finished, you can build the libsrch2-core.so in build directry: $build/ibs/armeabi-v7a by following command
 ```
 cd ..